-There was a common Famtrip in June (20th to 27th June 2018) with DERTOUR Austria.
-The actions and program was planned according to our theme "sporty and active Mauritius" and included hotel inspections.
-Our general manager, Nico Ortmann, attended the fam trip with 12 travel agents from Austria and one person from DERTOUR Austria.
+June 2018) with DERTOUR Austria.
+The actions and for holidays, travel and leisure, and the leading program was planned according to our theme "sporty" public access tourism trade fair in Austria.
+Well over and active Mauritius" and included hotel inspections. one hundred thousand consumers and thousands Our general manager, Nico Ortmann, attended the of experts from within the sector come to enjoy fam trip with 12 travel agents from Austria and one the summit meeting for the tourist industry.
+The person from DERTOUR Austria.

-11 - 14 January

-FERIENMESSE WIEN WITH RUEFA
+11 - 14 January FERIENMESSE WIEN WITH RUEFA